 In MolochDAO, after a proposal passes it does not execute for an additional grace period.
 This period allows for members to become aware of a proposal passing and ragequit.

-In both mechanism the delay does not increase the amount of time when members are actually eligible to redeem, if someone voted yes they are only guaranteed the ability to exit for a window of time between the proposal they most recently voted yes on and the time of the proposal that triggered their desire to rage quit.
+In both mechanisms the delay does not increase the amount of time when members are actually eligible to redeem, if someone voted yes they are only guaranteed the ability to exit for a window of time between the proposal they most recently voted yes on and the time of the proposal that triggered their desire to rage quit.
 This window will always be at the very end of the delay/grace period, so the delay or grace period should be thought of as a way to ensure that there is adequate awareness of proposals passing before they are actually executed, but users will need to plan to send a transaction within that window.

 In our delay app we are also implementing pause/unpause and cancel permissions, which can be useful for supporting other processes.
 For example an ACL oracle could be used to allow cancelling proposals if the token supply has decreased by a configurable percentage.
 This pattern of implementing roles to pause/unpause and cancel pending actions will likely be implemented in other voting and approval related Aragon apps to accommodate dispute resolution processes.